 The Company's operations are organized and reviewed by management along its product lines or end markets that the segment serves and are presented in two reportable segments.
-The results of the segments are reviewed through to the "Income from operations" line on the Consolidated Statements of Income.
-The accounting policies of the segments are the same as those in the consolidated financial statements.
+The results of the segments, specifically income from operations as adjusted for intercompany profits, are reviewed quarterly by the chief operating decision maker, which is the Company's Chief Executive Officer, for the purposes of allocating resources, including personnel, capital, and financial resources, and assessing performance, including the monitoring of budget versus actual results.
+Asset information by segment is not reported internally or otherwise regularly reviewed by the CODM.
+The accounting policies of the segments are the same as those described in the summary of significant accounting policies in Note 1 to the Consolidated Financial Statements.